 The General Manager shall utilize the best scientific data available to determine the value of the Offset to reduce the number of New Groundwater Irrigated Acres.
 Generally, the General Manager should focus on the new depletion versus the depletion of the Offset proposed.
 Notwithstanding any other provision, credit for Offset Acres is limited to one Offset Acre per one acre of proposed irrigated land.

-Offsets shall not be allowed between parcels inside and outside the Hydrologically Connected Area, between parcels where the distance exceeds 3.0 miles as measured by a straight line between the closest points of each parcel, where the transfer is into an NRD Stay Area, or where the transfer is from within the District boundary to outside the District boundary.
+Offsets shall not be allowed between parcels inside and outside the Hydrologically Connected Area, where the transfer is into an NRD Stay Area, or where the transfer is from within the District boundary to outside the District boundary.

 Offsets from another District are permitted provided the District approves the transfer subject to conditions sufficient to prevent further irrigation of the Offset Acres in the future.